SReichelt/slate/docs/hlm/equality.md

 * A subgroup is simply a subset of the carrier with certain properties.
   * Can be treated as a group: "Forgetful" operation.
 * Convention: Use equality instead of asking whether an isomorphism exists.
+* Category theory:
+  * Definition of a category does not necessary need to be modified.
+  * However, all commonly used categories are skeletal.
+  * For skeletal categories, isomorphism and equivalence are the same.
+  * We want this, so that categories are equal iff they are equivalent (as opposed to isomorphic).
+  * Could define "precategories" without the skeletality requirement if necessary.

 ## Are there any specific benefits?

-* Major simplification when dealing with something "up to isomorphism".
+* Major simplification when dealing with things "up to isomorphism".
   * E.g. counting all non-isomorphic groups of order n.
 * Rewriting can be used to prove properties.
   * E.g. if group G has property p and H is isomorphic to G, simply substitute H for G to show that H has property p as well.